“Therefore let us pursue the things which make for peace and the things by which one may edify another.”

 A: The Bible is clear: love for others should be the mark of anyone who claims to follow Christ.
 Jesus said, “By this everyone will know that you are my disciples, if you love one another” (John 13:35).

 Over the years I’ve talked with a number of pastors who had experienced some kind of trouble in their churches.
 Sometimes they admittedly were at fault, perhaps neglecting their pastoral duties or failing to prepare their sermons adequately.

 Get Decision magazine

-Get stories from the evangelical voice of today.
+A Biblical perspective on current events from the evangelical voice of today.

 But sadly, in many cases they had become discouraged solely because a few disgruntled people opposed them—just as these people had opposed their predecessors.